 What is covered?

 Remember that this has to be a content change that is not a change of context.
-It, also, includes content changes that do not take the
+So that would be things like a “Toast” message.

 Visual status messages